valorcrafting/pokemon-golocke-rules/rules.md

 - Legendary Pokémon may only be swapped in for other legendary Pokémon.
   - (optional) "legendary" may loosely refer to legendary and mythical Pokémon
   - (optional) no legendary/mythical Pokémon may be swapped in
+- (optional) Pokémon evolutionary families that have already been swapped in are inelgible

 ## Feel free to dd your own rules into the mix
 - These rules are suggestions.
 Feel free to add your own 😁